James L. Day

 Major General James Lewis Day (October 5, 1925 – October 28, 1998) was a United States Marine Corps major general who served in World War II, in the Korean War, and in the Vietnam War.
 He was awarded the Medal of Honor for his heroic actions as a corporal on May 14 to 17, 1945 during the Battle of Okinawa in World War II.

+Upon awarding him the Medal of Honor, President Clinton said:During a career that spanned more than four decades, he rose from enlisted man through the ranks to major general, becoming one of the greatest mustangs the Marine Corps ever produced.
+In Korea, his valor in combat was recognized with two Silver Stars.
+In Vietnam, his leadership and bravery under fire earned him a third Silver Star.
+Just as astonishing, for his service in three wars, Jim Day received six Purple Hearts.

 Biography

 James Day was born October 5, 1925, in East St. Louis, Illinois.
 Day held a Bachelor of Science degree in political science and a Master of Business Administration degree.